Beth Mooney: International career

 Mooney was a member of the victorious Southern Stars squad that won the 2014 ICC World Twenty20 title in Bangladesh.
 Mooney played her first game for the Australia women's national cricket team in a Twenty20 match against India on 26 January 2016 at the Adelaide Oval.
 On 26 February 2017, she scored her maiden Women's One Day International (WODI) hundred against New Zealand.

+Mooney's consistently good performances for Australia in 2016–17, during which she scored 334 runs in her nine WODIs at an average of 41.75, and became the first Queenslander to score a WODI century, led to her achieving her primary goal for that summer: selection in the team's 15-member squad for the 2017 Women's Cricket World Cup in England.

-She made her Test debut for Australia Women against England Women on 9 November 2017 in the Women's Ashes.
+She also made her Test debut for Australia against England on 9 November 2017 in the Women's Ashes.

 In December 2017, she won both the inaugural ICC T20I Player of the Year and Emerging Player of the Year awards.
 In April 2018, she was one of the fourteen players to be awarded a national contract for the 2018–19 season by Cricket Australia.
 In October 2018, she was named in Australia's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.

 In April 2019, Cricket Australia awarded her with a contract ahead of the 2019–20 season.
 In June 2019, Cricket Australia named her in Australia's team for their tour to England to contest the Women's Ashes.